Yuanliang-Li/ltl2rm/README.md

 Note: The code produces a reward machine in a HOA format and a txt format, respectively.
 The HOA is an automaton with transitions labeled with rewards.
+The txt format is a format that can be directly used by https://github.com/RodrigoToroIcarte/reward_machines for reinforcement learning algorithms with reward machines.

 ## DEPENDENCIES
 Spot: https://spot.lrde.epita.fr/